 The Qur’an speaks against the tyranny of the rich and the powerful in many passages.
 Yet because of the subtlety of its deception, the Qur’an places greater emphasis on the distraction and subjugation brought about by over-indulging in worldly comforts: The life of this world is nothing but play and distraction.
 But the Hereafter is better for those who fear God.
 Have you no sense?
 [6:32] So although both kinds of subjugation are nasty – the Orwellian type and the Huxleyan – it would seem to be a case of: ‘Better the devil you know than the devil you don’t.’

-It was, I think, the summer of 1979 that I visited the local library to borrow Tolkien’s The Lord of the Rings.
-Around about five years earlier, over the course of a few months in morning assemblies, the head teacher of my primary school, a silver haired Mr. Smith, read to us all Tolkien’s The Hobbit.
+It was the summer of 1979 that I visited the local Harrow Green library to borrow Tolkien’s The Lord of the Rings.
+Around about four years earlier, over the course of a few months in morning assemblies, the head teacher of my primary school, one silver haired Mr. Smith, read to us Tolkien’s The Hobbit.

 I was expecting to be enthralled by The Lord of the Rings as I was with The Hobbit; but I was pretty well disenchanted.
 The first chapter about Bilbo’s eleventy-first birthday was filled with too many details for my liking.
 So I promptly returned the epic back to the local library; disappointed with the book and, I think, with myself.